NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Startling Appearance (Fleshwarp).md

-You are trained in Intimidation (or another skill of your choice, if you were already trained in Intimidation) and gain the [[Feats/Intimidating Glare|Intimidating Glare]] skill feat as a bonus feat.
+You are trained in Intimidation (or another skill of your choice, if you were already trained in Intimidation) and gain the [[Intimidating Glare|Intimidating Glare]] skill feat as a bonus feat.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*